Greywater reuse

 2. Greywater diversion devices

-Greywater diversion devices direct your greywater to a small holding tank and then to an irrigation system below the soil surface.
+Greywater diversion devices direct your greywater to a small holding tank and then to an irrigation system below the surface of the soil.
 These systems should be self-draining so that greywater isn't stored for more than a day.
 They should also have a valve to divert greywater to wastewater pipes when it rains or the soil is saturated.

 • cost